msjimc/GeneMatrix/Guide/installinPython2.7.md

 conda create --name myenv python=2.7

-where myenv is the environment's name and can be any text such as python2.7 or partitionfinder.
-Th environment has to be activated before it can be used using:
+Where myenv is the environment's name and can be any text, such as Python2.7 or partitionfinder.
+The environment has to be activated before it can be used:

 > conda activate myenv